cissa-unimelb/info/role-descriptions.md

 - Promote diversity in the CISSA community
 - Organise diversity-related events/initiatives
 - Typical events include:
   - DiversiTEA - our weekly gathering over coffee/tea at House of Cards.
-As diversity officer, you’re in charge of leading this event and ensuring it has a focus on diversity and has an open welcoming atmosphere!
+As Diversity Director, you’re in charge of leading this event and ensuring it has a focus on diversity and has an open welcoming atmosphere!
   - Panel/speaker events such as the Women in Tech expo!

 **Attributes of this role could be:**